HITRUST Certification Cost Guide 2025–2026: e1, i1, and r2 Full Breakdown

 2. GRC Automation Tooling

 GRC platforms with API integrations to your cloud environment automate evidence collection — replacing manual screenshot-and-upload workflows with continuous automated evidence gathering.
-At $5,000–$30,000/year depending on platform and organization size, GRC automation can eliminate up to 60% of manual evidence-gathering labor (ComplyJet 2026).
-The ROI calculation: 60% of 300 internal hours at $75/hour = $13,500 avoided in a single cycle, plus compounding benefit on annual renewal cycles.
+GRC automation platforms price their subscriptions based on platform and organization size (verify current pricing directly with Sprinto, Thoropass, Vanta, or Drata).
+GRC automation can eliminate up to 60% of manual evidence-gathering labor (ComplyJet 2026).
+The ROI calculation: 60% automation of internal hours represents substantial avoided labor per certification cycle, with compounding benefit on annual renewal cycles.

 3. Right-Sized Scoping